mjfwest/swat-em/doc/source/gui.rst

     r1
         This shows the ordinal numbers of the radial force mode caused by the winding.

-    sigma_d
+    sigma_d (:math:`\sigma_d`)
         The coefficient of the double linkead leakage flux is a measure of the harmonic content of the MMF in the airgap caused by the winding.
 As higher the number as higher the harmonics.

 Import winding
 ==============

-As in as in :ref:`sec:workspace` described you can have many winding system in the workspace.
+As in in :ref:`sec:workspace` described you can have many winding system in the workspace.
 In some cases you may want to have a winding in your workspace which is saved as a \*.wdg file on the hard disk.
 This can be done by the import function.
+A window opens with the file dialog.
+Navigate to an existing \*.wdg file.

 .. _fig:import: